We may receive compensation when you click on links to products from our partners.

 Instead, focus your search and response to those opportunities that closely align with your experience and skills.
 Use company career sites to post your resume in a way that will identify you for roles that meet your background.

 TopResume writes and analyzes more resumes and LinkedIn profiles than any other service in the world.
 Let our resume experts provide you with objective feedback and personalized recommendations to improve your resume and land the right job sooner.
 Get a free, confidential resume review from TopResume

 5) Send Error Free Resumes and Cover Letters

 There is nothing that will get your resume discarded more quickly than errors.
 There is really no excuse these days for sending a resume (or any document for that matter) that has misspellings or grammatical errors.
-Spell check has been around forever and most word processing programs include a grammar checker.
-Read your resume several times before sending.
+Spell check has been around forever and most word-processing programs include a grammar checker.
+Read your resume several times before sending it.
 The best piece of advice is to get someone to proofread it for you.

 6) Keep the Salary Negotiation to the End

 If at all possible, try to keep the topic of compensation to when you actually get a job offer.
 If the topic comes up during the interview, indicate that you are looking to get fairly compensated with the potential for future increases in compensation.
 While there are many factors when considering a job offer, one of the key drivers is how much compensation you are offered.
 While your job title, responsibilities, and career track are also key considerations, you still need money to pay the bills and put food on the table.
 After you find your job, the one that really motivates you, the money comes next.
 And, if you are like most people, you want to be paid what you’re worth.
 While we are only worth what the market will pay, there are ways to maximize your compensation.